Nordström's theory of gravitation: Light delay

 which depends logarithmically on the small ratios $R/R_1, \; R/R_2$.
 For example, in the classic experiment in which, at a time when, as viewed from Earth, Venus is just about to pass behind the Sun, a radar signal emitted from Earth which grazes the limb of the Sun, bounces off Venus, and returns to Earth (once again grazing the limb of the Sun), the relativistic time delay is about 20 microseconds according to Nordström's theory and about 240 microseconds according to general relativity.

-Summary of results
+Results

 We can summarize the results we found above in the following table, in which the given expressions represent appropriate approximations:

 The last four lines in this table list the so-called four classic solar system tests of relativistic theories of gravitation.
-Of the three theories appearing in the table, only general relativity is in agreement with the results of experiments and observations in the solar system.
+Of the three theories appearing in the table, only general relativity is in agreement with the results of experiments and observations in the Solar System.
 Nordström's theory gives the correct result only for the Pound–Rebka experiment; not surprisingly, Newton's theory flunks all four relativistic tests.